johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ### Creating directories and files

+Just like on a Windows machine, it will be necessary to perform various file operations during your work like moving files, making directories etc. But instead of using a drag and drop interface like on Windows, on `burn` you can use the command line.
 To demonstrate some of the simple file operations that you can perform from the command line, return to the home folder (`cd`) and make a new directory called `linux_intro` like this:

 ```
 mkdir linux_intro